Colm3na/kusama-validator-resource-center/README.md

-# kusama-validator-resource-center
+# Validator Resource Center and Ranking Website for Kusama

-Validator Resource Center and Ranking Website for Kusama
+Resource center website focusing on validators information on Kusama Network.
+The website aims to provide quantitative and qualitative data about validators’ performance and help nominators to choose the best nomination set that works for them.

 ## Build Setup